-As Mr. Culligan, Mr. Henriques, Mr. Hildebrandt, Mr. Mayrhuber, Ms. Neitzel, Dr. Schriesheim, and Mr. Schwitter and their employers lack material relationships with the Company, they are deemed "independent" under NYSE rules.
+As Mr. Culligan, Mr. Henriques, Mr. Hildebrandt, Mr. Mayrhuber (who passed away in December 2018), Ms. Neitzel, Dr. Schriesheim, and Mr. Schwitter and their employers lack material relationships with the Company, they are deemed "independent" under NYSE rules.
 The Board of Directors reviewed and confirmed these conclusions.